|

 There are two questions we are trying to address in this study:

-What if we could formally prove that certain target features are universally more “loaded”, regardless of the viewer’s background (say – that an old building, or a rapidly moving structure, or a repetitive pattern, are more likely to “come through” than other aspects)?
+There already seems to be empirical consensus from the literature that highly energetic targets, especially ones involving nuclear processes, are almost “impossible to miss”.
+We also have Ed May’s formal study on Shannon entropy, suggesting that the amount of data produced changes with a target’s Shannon entropy [Ref.
+1] What if we could formally prove that certain target features are universally more “loaded”, regardless of the viewer’s background (say – that an old building, or a rapidly moving structure, or a repetitive pattern, are more likely to “come through” than other aspects)?
 What if we could find certain target characteristics for which the accuracy can be shown to exceed expectations?
 Then if we knew that such aspects were part of the known set about an operational target, we could task things accordingly – perhaps starting with these target elements, or assigning better probabilities to the data which relates to these aspects.
+Furthermore, knowledge about such universal cognitive attractors might assist us in navigating the temporal and geographic basin of a given target – where the natural “slide” toward features or events of greater interest would be tempered by an awareness of these potential magnets.
+Finally, such observations could cast some additional light on the fundamental mystery of remote viewing: what is it about the composition and structure of a target that makes it “knowable”, that allows us to perceive its various elements in the order in which we perceive them, at the angles from which we perceive them, etc…

 II.
 METHODOLOGY